johntcha/stonk-account/readme.md

 ## Utilization

+I use many component from [Material-UI](https://material-ui.com/) for this application

 ### Account/Token

 User has to create an account first to have access to the application.
 When he signs up, he generates a token which is valid for 3 minutes (for development purposes but in a real app, I would propably use 24 hours).
 If he logs out, the token is deleted.